benwhale/saber-tech-test/PLAN.md

 7. UI - initialise Next.js repo with tailwind - remember React hooks and state management.

    - Decide whether to use Amplify or if I should use Vercel given it's what Saber use
+   - I am going to use Vercel as it's well integrated with next.js.
+I can use useState for state management

 8. Homepage - enter a URL
 9. Homepage - upload a file